m13253/dns-over-https/Readme.md

 ## License

-DNS-over-HTTPS is licensed under [GNU Affero General Public License](LICENSE) version 3 or later.
-That means, if you improved DNS-over-HTTPS or fixed a bug, you **must** disclose your modification to the public, so that others may benefit from your modification, in the same way you receive benefits from this project.
+DNS-over-HTTPS is licensed under the [MIT License](LICENSE).
+You are encouraged to embed DNS-over-HTTPS into your other projects, as long as the license permits.

-Anyhow, if you have special licensing requirements, as long as you are doing good to the public, feel free to write to me.
+You are also encouraged to disclose your improvements to the public, so that others may benefit from your modification, in the same way you receive benefits from this project.